matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 The Musgrave Ritual
 ```

-... he has a horror of destroying documents, especially those which
+... he has a horror of destroying documents, especially those that
 were connected with past cases.
 So it is pretty clear that Holmes
 would only have ever worked with an immutable database that kept a log
 ...